sapphirecat/termitheme/README.md

 	$ python . export Minotaur

-A filename can follow the theme name, to save it to a specific file (but the theme will still import under the name Minotaur by default):
+The --write (-w) option allows for saving it to a specific file (but the theme will still import under the name Minotaur by default):

-	$ python . export Minotaur Taurus.zip
+	$ python . export -w Taurus.zip Minotaur

 The theme name inside the exported file can be set with the --name (-n) option.
 This will produce Taurus.zip: